 |1995||9,249||3,700-23,116||N/A||Borchers & Burt, 1997||Surprisingly high estimate, perhaps a “sei whale year”|

 |2007||5,159||1,983-13,423||0.47||Pike et al., 2019b||T-NASS core area, not corrected for bias|

 |2007||9,737||4,189-19,665||N/A||Pike et al., 2019b||T-NASS core area + extension vessels, uncorrected.
 97% of sightings in the extension areas were made southwest of Iceland.|

 |European Atlantic||2007||366||176-762||0.33||Macleod et al., 2009||The first corrected for this area estimates (corrected for g(0) and responsive movement)|

 Western North Atlantic

 Estimates based on sightings made along the eastern US coast and southern Nova Scotia in 2010-2014 were as follows (Palka et al., 2017):

-There are no other available abundance estimates for Canadian waters, as there have been too few sightings during surveys (e.g. Lawson & Gosselin, 2009, 2018).
+There are no other available abundance estimates for Canadian waters due to too few sightings during surveys (e.g. Lawson & Gosselin, 2009, 2018).

-No assessment has yet been performed by NAMMCO for the sei whale in the North Atlantic, in part because of lack of abundance estimates for the whole area.
+As yet, no assessment has been performed by NAMMCO for sei whales in the North Atlantic.
+This is in part due to a lack of abundance estimates for the whole area.